The Complete Simple Guide to English Tenses with Infographics

 • I won’t (will not) have decided what I want to eat when the waitress comes back.
 She returns too quickly!

-When do I use the Future Perfect Continuous?
+When Do I Use the Future Perfect Continuous?

 1. This is very similar to the Future Perfect tense.
 It is used to show how long an action or activity will have been by a certain point in the future.
 We often use the continuous tenses to describe activities such as teaching, playing, learning, or cooking.